Volcano Ash Fallout InformationPosted on Jun 4, 2018 in Main

 Potential health effects of ash fall in animals are similar to humans with inhalation and respiratory discomfort, eye and skin irritation.

-The Volcanic Ashfall Impacts Working Group has posted information on volcanic ash impacts and mitigation, which may be found at: https://volcanoes.usgs.gov/volcanic_ash/
+The Volcanic Ashfall Impacts Working Group has posted information on volcanic ash impacts and mitigation: https://volcanoes.usgs.gov/volcanic_ash/

 - Livestock producers who have questions or need assistance may contact HDOA’s Animal Industry Division at: (808) 483-7106.

 UH-College of Tropical Agriculture and Human Resources (CTAHR)

 - CTAHR information on volcanic emissions on plants and animals: https://cms.ctahr.hawaii.edu/er

 Other sources of information on volcanic activity: